What is the difference: rental yield and rental return?

 Cash-on-cash return = £5,250 ÷ £75,000 × 100 = 7.0%

 Gross yield is useful when scanning listings.
 However, it ignores costs that are unavoidable in the UK market: management, service charges on leasehold flats, regular safety checks (e.g. gas, electrical, alarms), periodic maintenance, and time between tenancies.
 Net yield incorporates those realities.
 If two properties show the same gross yield but one has higher service charges or is likely to sit vacant longer, net yield will reveal the better choice.
+Also see the landlord tax deductions that affect your rental income and how Section 24 tax reduces net rental yield.

 Inside August, you can tag each expense category to see which cost lines drag your net yield down and where to optimise.
 For example, negotiating management percentages or scheduling preventive maintenance.

-Yield is only as good as the inputs.
+Rental yield is only as good as the inputs.
 Before you commit, pressure-test your numbers:

 Void allowance - Model at least 5–8% of annual rent (higher for new builds in oversupplied areas or for short-lets outside peak season).